And in my heart, I can't contain it,

 "He hasn't slept in two days because he's been scrambling for a solution.
 Yelling doesn't help."

 "I know, Savvy."

-She peered at me in a way that suggested she was looking directly into my soul – or at least, the black hole where it should have been.
+She peered at me in a way that suggested she was looking directly into my soul.
 "How long's it been since you've slept?
 I don't mean those 90-minute catnaps you take, I mean an actual full night's sleep."

 It had been three days, but I didn't say that.
 We had weeks before the bomb went off, and I couldn't afford to waste my time sleeping.
 I was constantly out organizing raids and the rotation schedule for my kids to track the trucks, as well as making sure the supplies were still being run to the cops in the sewers and the families in hiding.
 Rest didn't factor into the equation.
 And in all this time, we had still accomplished very little in the way of removing Bane.
 The pressure was growing as the days dwindled mercilessly, and it had all boiled over today when those stupid scanners refused to cooperate.

 I opened my mouth, prepared to either change the subject or lie shamelessly, but was saved by Scout appearing at the door, her youthful face grave.
 "Maestro, those guys from the mainland have made it into the city and they're gonna show up at the cafeteria soon.
 Gordon wants to know if you're coming."

 I nodded and stood, pulling my hair back into a ponytail.
 "Yeah, I'm sure it'll be fun."

 Savvy watched me, obviously still suspicious about my sleeping habits but unwilling to pester me about it in front of Scout.
 "Try to behave?" she pleaded, and I sighed.